Basic life rules to teach your two-year-old

 Hands to yourself

 Staying out of someone’s personal space is a way to show respect.
 Obviously, you love getting hugs and cuddles from Baby, but not everyone wants a toddler climbing all over them.
-Studies suggest that children don’t start developing a sense of personal space until they’re around three years old, so Baby might not be able to fully grasp this concept right now, but they is the perfect age to start learning that it isn’t okay to hit, touch, or jump on people unless she has permission.
+Studies suggest that children don’t start developing a sense of personal space until they’re around three years old, so Baby might not be able to fully grasp this concept right now, but they is the perfect age to start learning that it isn’t okay to hit, touch, or jump on people unless they have permission.

 Use your manners